delphidabbler/codesnip/README.md

 * Use a new JSON based config file format?
 * Drop support for older OSs - may be Win10/Win11 only?
 * Drop support for legacy CodeSnip file formats from before CodeSnip 4.
 * Bring together the standard and portable versions: no more separately compiler versions.
-CodeSnip will probably run as a standard Windows application if installed in `%ProgramFiles%` and act as a portable application is its installed anywhere else.
+CodeSnip will probably run as a standard Windows application if installed in `%ProgramFiles%` and act as a portable application if it's installed anywhere else.
 * Support different themes: e.g. light and dark.
 * Be more _testable_.